-The constructed analog RMM-based OLR anomaly forecast shows a weakening signal with little eastward propagation.
+The constructed analog RMM-based OLR anomaly forecast also shows a stationary signal, but suggests that amplification is possible during Week-2.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days